OpenGenus/falcon/README.md

 greedy algorithms
 greedy algorithms kruskal minimum spanning tree
 ```
+Also a json file will be created which includes the search term, search results and time neede for search results.

 ##### Recommendations

 User can seek recommendation for search terms using the command ```openfalcon --recommend artificial --type parent --top 3``` , here we have two options